microsoft/promptflow/examples/tutorials/quick-start/promptflow-quality-improvement.md

 Before moving ahead, ensure you've completed the [Quick Start](../../../README.md#get-started-with-prompt-flow-⚡) guidance.

-Click to [download the samples](./pf-test.zip), unzip it, and go into the `pf-test` folder, where contains the sample flow and test data we'll use in this tutorial:
+Click to [download the samples](./pf-test.zip), unzip it to folder `pf-test`, where contains the sample flow and test data we'll use in this tutorial.
+Go into the `pf-test` folder:

 ```sh
 cd pf-test